-In most circumstances, BCBSVT only approves services from Out-of-Network Providers if appropriate services are not available within the Network.
+In most circumstances, BCBSVT only approves services from Out-of-Network Providers at the highest level of benefits (Preferred benefits) if appropriate services are not available within the Network.
 You may request Prior Approval to see an Out-of-Network Provider if there is not a Network Provider with appropriate training and experience to provide the Medically Necessary services needed to meet your particular health care needs.
 In this case, if you get Prior Approval, Cost-Sharing will be the same as if the service was obtained by a Network Provider.
 You will not be required to pay any difference between the Provider's charge and what we pay.
 If an Out-of-Network Provider bills you for the difference, please notify us by calling our customer service team at the number on the back of your ID card.